 You may be able to get things working with different settings, however these are the settings I use and are known to work.

 Download and install the windows version 2.8.12 of wxWidgets (wxMSW).
 It is then necessary to compile wxWidgets from source, detailed instructions on how to do this can be found in 'install.txt' located in the 'docs\msw' subfolder.
 The main steps are to open 'wx.dsw' with MSVC located in the 'build\msw' subfolder and compile both Release and Debug configurations (The configuration can be selected from the drop down box on the main toolbar in Visual Studio.
 Universal, Unicode and DLL versions need not be compiled).

-Checkout TexGen source code from subversion server
+Checkout TexGen source code from GitHub

 Configuring the build system with CMake

 Run CMake from its shortcut on the Start menu.
 There are some general instructions on using CMake on the CMake website which are worth reading.
-You will need to fill in the source code location, this should point to where you checkout out the latest TexGen SVN code or where you extracted the source code from the zip file.
+You will need to fill in the source code location, this should point to where you checked out out the latest TexGen GitHub code or where you extracted the source code from the zip file.
 Also set where to place the binary files once they are compiled, this can be the same as the source directory, a subdirectory within the source directory or any other location.

 Once that is entered click 'Configure' and choose the Visual Studio version which you have installed and click ok.
 You will initially get a number of error messages such as:

 CMake Error: Swig was not found on the system.
 Please specify the location of Swig. (click OK) CMake Error: Error in configuration process, project files may be invalid. (click OK)

 This is normal, in order to get rid of the errors you will need to tell CMake where the various libraries you have installed can be found.
 This is done in the Cache Values sections.